owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 };
 {{</ highlight >}}

-To make the processing easier in the brain, I will serialize the video into a json object and sending it via the websocket:
+To make the processing in the brain easier, I will serialize the video into a json object and sending it via the websocket:

 {{< highlight js >}}
 var message = {"dataURI":{}};